 Coronavirus outbreak: Eight flights from several countries to fly back stranded Indians today

-New Dlehi, May 09: Several Indians, who are stranded in at least seven countries due to coronavirus outbreak, is all set to fly back to their home country on Saturday in special flights under Vande Bharat Mission.
+New Delhi, May 09: Several Indians, who are stranded in at least seven countries due to coronavirus outbreak, is all set to fly back to their home country on Saturday in special flights under Vande Bharat Mission.

 Coronavirus outbreak: Another White House staffer tests positive for COVID-19